Build an Effective Internal M&A Communication Plan

 During your communications, make sure people understand what the deal means for them on a personal level.
 Employees want to know that this change will positively impact their lives.
 Remember, your employees have lives outside of work, and this announcement will raise questions and concerns for the employee and those close to them.
 Providing the employees with information that helps them fully understand the personal impact can diminish concerns and promote optimism.

 A well-thought-out communication plan is essential to a successful transaction; without it, your risk of M&A-related turnover increases significantly.
-Join us for our upcoming webinar, M&A: A People-Centric Approach, to learn from our experts how to go beyond the financials to preserve your human capital.
+Join us for our webinar, M&A Success: The People First Factor, to learn from our experts how to go beyond the financials to preserve your human capital.